umpyre-code/turnstile/src/templates/welcome.md

   choose a handle, and write a description telling people who you are.
   Your profile is public!
 * You can send a message to anyone on the platform.
-Type their name into the recipients field when you compose a message, and it'll search the network.
-The reading level of that person will be displayed when you select them from the drop down.
+Type their name into the recipients field when you compose a message, and you can search the network.
+The reading level of that person will be displayed when you select them from the menu.
-* Reading level (or RAL) is a measurement of what it costs to get that persons attention.
-If you want to go to the top of their inbox and trigger a notification, make sure you price the message at or above the RAL.
+* Reading level (or RAL) is a measurement of what someone's attention costs.
+If you want to go to the top of their inbox and trigger a notification, make sure you price the message at or above their RAL.
-* Messages are always end-to-end encrypted, and they are stored on the client side only.
-In other words, we can't read your messages, and we don't hang on to copies of them after 30 days.
+* Messages are always end-to-end encrypted, and they're stored on the client side only.
+In other words: we can't read your messages, and we don't hang on to your messages 30 days.
 Everything is deleted from our servers.
-* We don't retain any behaviourial data with personally identifiable information, about you or the contents of your messages.
+* We don't retain any behaviourial data that includes personally identifiable information, either about you or the contents of your messages.
+For example, we don't read your messages so we can target you with ads (there are no ads!).
-* We retain account and payment information to combat fraud, maintain a high quality network without spam and bot accounts, and to comply with regulations where necessary.
+* We retain account and payment information to combat fraud, maintain a high quality network without spam or bot accounts, and to comply with regulations where necessary.

 ## Pro Tips(tm)